 Graphic designer with a strong passion for print, visual identity and digital design.

 Kia ora!
-I’m Ruby, a Graphic Designer based in Whakatū, Aotearoa.
+I’m Ruby, a Graphic Designer currently based in Queensland Australia.
 Graduate from Massey University's Toi Rauwhārangi with a Degree in Visual Communication Design (Hons).
-Below is a selection of my recent mahi and university projects.

 Design works